 One of the biggest changes between the first two rounds of data collection was the reopening of schools for children who were scheduled to take exams.
-While this was generally welcomed as a means of allowing children progress to their next level of education, those we spoke to did not identify whether they expected the gap in their access to schooling would have a negative impact on their ability to perform in the exams.
-The following statement from one of the men interviewed in Tonkolili in August was illustrative of the responses we did receive "The reopening of school has impacted our kids positively as they are all getting to engage with school work and they are more occupied with preparing for the exams."
+However, as the final round of interviews were undertaken in early September a large number of children were still out of school, with an expectation that all would be able to return in October.
+While the opening of schools for exam classes was generally welcomed as a means of allowing children progress to their next level of education, those spoken to did not identify whether they expected the gap in their access to schooling would have a negative impact on their ability to perform in the exams.
+The following statement from one of the men interviewed in Tonkolili in August was illustrative of the responses received "The reopening of school has impacted our kids positively as they are all getting to engage with school work and they are more occupied with preparing for the exams."
 Another man identified how "my children have started going to school again and I am no longer worried because I know where they are now".